 - Maintaining target devices in the farm

-After a target device is created, the device must be configured to boot from the network, the device itself must be configured to allow it to boot from the network, a vDisk must be assigned to the device, and a bootstrap file must be configured to provide the information necessary for that device to boot from the assigned vDisk.
+After a target device is created, the device must be configured to boot from the network.
+The device must be configured to allow it to boot from the network.
+Additionally, a vDisk must be assigned to the device, and a bootstrap file must be configured to provide the information necessary for that device to boot from the assigned vDisk.

 There are several types of target devices within a farm.
 For example, while a device is being used to create a vDisk image, it is considered a Master target device.
 All other devices are configured as a particular device type.
 The device Type determines a devices current purpose, and determines if that device can access a particular vDisk version that is in Production, Test, or Maintenance.